cchhaarroonn/Staff-Essentials/README.md

-# Staff-Essentials
+# Staff Essentials
 Minecraft plugin that is providing all essential commands for Staff!
+Current goal is to add new functionalities and fix open bugs.
+I hope this plugin will be helpful for lots of small or big servers!